htcondor/htcondor/docs/users-manual/file-transfer.rst

 '''''''''''''''''''''''''''''''''

-If the file transfer mechanism is enabled, HTCondor will transfer the following files before the job is run on a remote machine.
+If the file transfer mechanism is enabled, HTCondor will transfer the following files before the job is run on a remote machine as the input
+sandbox:

 #. the executable, as defined with the
    **executable** :index:`executable<single: executable; submit commands>` command